 Like a good steak, your burgers should rest for a moment or two after cooking to prevent them from losing juices too rapidly when you bite into them.

 That resting period is a good time to toast your buns and assemble your toppings.
 The order in which they go is not random!
 I pretty much always place my toppings underneath the patty—I suppose I should call them bottomings (not nearly as dirty as it sounds).
 This not only helps the burger stay together better as you eat it (toppings on top lead to a top bun that slips and slides around.
 This doesn't happen with the bottom bun), but it also creates a moisture barrier to prevent your bottom bun from getting overly soggy.

-To bottom my burger, I layer on shredded iceberg lettuce (shreds are great for absorbing juices and creating a nice non-slip surface for the remaining toppings), slivered onions (I cut my onions from pole to pole for better flavor), a fat slice of tomato (so long as I can find a decent one—not always easy!), and a handful of those pickled jalapeños.
+To bottom my burger, I layer on shredded iceberg lettuce (shreds are great for absorbing juices and creating a nice non-slip surface for the remaining toppings), slivered onions, a fat slice of tomato (so long as I can find a decent one—not always easy!), and a handful of those pickled jalapeños.

 It all gets stacked onto a toasted Martin's Potato Roll, still the finest burger-delivery vehicle on the market.

 Now, open wide, squeeze down, and take a bite, if you dare.
 But get ready, because you are about to not-quite-literally get knocked on your ass with an explosion of flavor.